10 Reasons Why Dachshunds Bark All The Time

 Stop the Bark Before It Happens

-Most dachshunds will have a known trigger that makes them bark on cue.
+Most Dachshunds will have a known trigger that makes them bark on cue.

 If your pup continues to get excited or protective when they spot someone on a walk, turn them around and go the other way.
-You are taking them away from the barking trigger and getting them focused on something else.

 Bonus Tip